Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/Naked Statistics/Chapter 2 - Descriptive Statistics.md

 The	standard	deviation	for	a	set	of	observations	is	the	square	root	of	the variance:

-    For	any	set	of	n	observations	x1,	x2,	x3	.	.	.	xn	with	mean	µ,
-    standard	deviation	=	σ	=	square	root	of	this	whole	quantity	= sqrt{[(x1 - µ)^2 + (x2 - µ)^2... + (xN - µ)^2]/N}
+    For any set of N observations x1, x2, x3... xN with mean µ, standard deviation = σ = square root of this whole quantity = sqrt{[(x1 - µ)^2 + (x2 - µ)^2... + (xN - µ)^2]/N}